appsemble/appsemble/docs/guide/basic-app.md

 ## Displaying data

 Resources exist for use it in the app.
 A simple way to display data is to add a `list` block.
-The list block can render data in a tabular format.
+The list block can display data in a table.

 Let’s replace _“Example Page A”_ and _“Example Page B”_ with a single page, named _“People”_.